SovereignCloudStack/website/source/About/index.en.md

 Our vision replaces centralized infrastructure control with a network of providers that collaborate.
-The highly compatible SCS clouds, good network connections plus federatable identity and access management brings us a significant step closer to create a large global virtual cloud without a central controlling entity.
+The highly compatible SCS clouds, good network connections plus federable identity and access management brings us a significant step closer to create a large global virtual cloud without a central controlling entity.